Varsha-Verma/git/Git_Interview_Questions.md

 - You can add files one by one specifically using git add <file_name> command.
 - You can add contents of a particular folder by using git add /<folder_name>/ command

-### Q. You are working on a project with multiple developers and you need to merge your changes into the main codebase.
-However, there are conflicts that need to be resolved.
-How would you resolve the conflicts?
-Answer: To resolve conflicts, I would first use the Git command git status to identify the files with conflicts.
-Then, I would open the files in a text editor and manually resolve the conflicts by selecting which changes to keep and which to discard.
-Once I have resolved all conflicts, I would use the git add command to stage the changes and then use the git commit command to commit the changes.

-### Q. You accidentally deleted a file in your local Git repository.
-How would you retrieve the file?
-Answer: To retrieve the deleted file, I would use the Git command git checkout <file> followed by the name of the file that was deleted.
-This would retrieve the file from the most recent commit in the Git repository.

 ### Q. Why is it considered to be easy to work on Git?
 Answer: With the help of git, developers have gained many advantages in terms of performing the development process faster and in a more efficient manner.
 Some of the main features of git which has made it easier to work are: